dfrnt-labs/terminusdb-docs-static/src/app/docs/woql-explanation/page.md

 media: []
 ---

-This page explains various topics regarding the WOQL datalog query language.
+This page explains various topics regarding the WOQL datalog query language with built in unification like in Prolog.

 ## WOQL fluent vs. functional style